juliamatlab/mexjulia/README.md

 See [`lmdif_test.m`](examples/lmdif_test.m), [`lm.m`](examples/lmdif.m), and [`lmdif.jl`](examples/lmdif.jl) for a more complex example that exposes [`Optim.jl`](https://github.com/JuliaOpt/Optim.jl)'s Levenberg-Marquardt solver to MATLAB.
 It presents an example of a MATLAB function handle being passed to Julia and used as a callback.
 (The default marshaling wraps matlab function handles in an anonymous function.)

+## Known Issues

+ - On Windows, if a julia is on the path it must be the one against which `mexjulia` is built.